davesloan/restful_api_authentication/README.md

 ### Master Authentication

-Some web services might require an extra bit of security (creating new RestClients or managing User records).
+Some web services might require an extra bit of security (creating new RestAppClients or managing User records).
 In these cases, you can require "master" authorization.
-Then, any RestClient with the is_master attribute set to true can use the resources but the others cannot.
+Then, any RestAppClient with the is_master attribute set to true can use the resources but the others cannot.

 Assuming you have authentication setup in your application controller, in the controller that requires master authentication: